kubeflow/website/content/en/docs/components/hyperparameter-tuning/hyperparameter.md

    [Istio sidecar injection](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/#automatic-sidecar-injection).
    If you installed Kubeflow using [Istio config](https://www.kubeflow.org/docs/started/k8s/kfctl-k8s-istio/), you have to disable sidecar injection.
-To do that, specify annotation `sidecar.istio.io/inject: "false"` in experiment's trial template.
+To do that, specify annotation `sidecar.istio.io/inject: "false"` in your experiment's trial template.
 For the provided `TFJob` example check [here](https://www.kubeflow.org/docs/components/training/tftraining/#what-is-tfjob) how to set annotation.

 1. You can check the status of the experiment: